UPPMAX/programming_formalisms_intro/doc/documentation_deeper.md

 - You can build locally and view results in a web browser
 ---
 **To use GH-pages**
-- push to the GitHub remote wnd continue working from there.
+- push to the GitHub remote and continue working from there.
 - Add the GitHub Action
 - Create a new file at `.github/workflows/documentation.yaml`
 - Enable GitHub Pages: